Skip to main contentArrow Right

 • Client Secret: API key generated under Access Keys

-• Under Authorized Scopes, add the following scopes: openid profile email descope:custom_claims.
-The descope:custom_claims scope will allow us to include additional info, such as roles / permissions, tenants, and custom claims in the JWT to return back to Cognito.
+Second, under Authorized Scopes, add: openid profile email descope:custom_claims.
+The descope:custom_claims scope enables roles, tenants, and other custom attributes to be returned in the JWT and passed to Cognito.

-• Make sure that the Attribute Request Method is GET.
-There’s no need to add an Identifier.
+Third, set the Attribute Request Method to GET.
+You don’t need to add an Identifier.
 At this point, your configuration screen should look something like this:

 oidc configuration